abhish127/abhish127/README.md

 ![](https://komarev.com/ghpvc/?username=abhish127)

 ## About Me
-- I'm Abhishek, a 10th grader and amateur developer at Lynbrook High School.
+- I'm Abhishek, a 10th grader at Lynbrook High School.
 - Some of my hobbies include biking, playing video games, coding, art, and learning more about our world in general.
 - Feel free to check out my profile for some projects that I'm working on!